PaperPrototype/Intro-Coding-and-Computers/Week 1 - C/Lecture/english.md

   %c    character
 ```

 We can use the "%c" conversion specifier to tell `printf` to treat 24 like an ASCII character.
+Delete the add function and change ht code to this.

 ```c
 #include <stdio.h>